Plus a bonus travel tip

 Talking Watches, Cars and Hi-Fi with Aston Martin CEO Andy Palmer

 Palmer has been a present at every Aston Martin media event I’ve attended, from a four-person experience of the outgoing Vanquish S Volante to global media launches of the inimitable DB11 variants to a static reveal of the new DB11 Volante.
-Most recently, at the global launch of Aston Martin’s newest version of its Vantage sports car (more on that soon…), Palmer sat down with me to discuss topics near and dear to every Gear Patroller’s heart: vintage cars, watches, hi-fi and travel. – Nick Caruso
+Most recently, at the launch of Aston Martin’s 2019 Vantage sports car, Palmer sat down with me to discuss topics near and dear to every Gear Patroller’s heart: vintage cars, watches, hi-fi and travel. – Nick Caruso

 The Volkswagen Polo Mk1 is widely recognized as one the the first hot hatches.